iotaledger/hornet/private_tangle/README.md

 This folder contains a Docker-based setup to run your own development private Tangle.
 The steps to run a private tangle
 are:

 1. `./bootstrap.sh` this will bootstrap your own private tangle by creating the genesis snapshot and required files.
-It will start up the coordinator.
-You should then use Ctrl-C to gracefully shut it down.
    - _**Note:** You should run `./bootstrap.sh build` to re-build the docker images after any updates to the HORNET codebase (e.g. changing files or pulling git changes)_
 2. Run:
    - `./run.sh` to run COO + 1 additional node.